Links to translated versions of this FAQ

 How does COVID-19 spread?

 COVID-19 has been shown to spread between people.
-Someone who is actively sick with COVID-19 can spread the illness to others, so CDC recommends these patients be isolated either in the hospital or at home (depending on the severity of their illness) until they are better and no longer pose a risk of infecting others.
+Someone who is actively sick with COVID-19 can spread the illness to others, so the CDC recommends these patients be isolated either in the hospital or at home (depending on the severity of their illness) until they are better and no longer pose a risk of infecting others.
 Human coronaviruses typically spread through the air by coughing and sneezing.
-How long someone is actively sick can vary so the decision on when to release someone from isolation is made on a case-by-case basis in consultation with doctors, infection prevention and control experts, and public health officials and involves considering specifics of each situation, including disease severity, illness signs and symptoms, and results of laboratory testing for that patient.
-Current CDC guidance for when it is OK to release someone from isolation is made on a case by case basis and includes meeting all of the following requirements:
+How long someone is actively sick can vary so the decision on when to release someone from isolation is made on a case-by-case basis in consultation with doctors, infection prevention and control experts, and public health officials.
+It involves considering specifics of each situation, including disease severity, illness signs and symptoms, and results of laboratory testing for that patient.

 How is COVID-19 diagnosed?

 Diagnosis occurs through laboratory testing of respiratory specimens.
 Some coronavirus strains cause the common cold and patients tested by their health care provider may test positive for these types.
 Find a testing site near you: https://www.vaccines.gov/.